MRCIEU/PhenoSpD/README.md

 ## Citation
 If you use PhenSpD, please cite:

-Jie Zheng (2017) PhenoSpD: an atlas of phenotypic correlations and a multiple testing correction for the human phenome.
-BioRxiv: http://www.biorxiv.org/content/early/2017/06/10/148627
+Jie Zheng (2017) PhenoSpD: an integrated toolkit for phenotypic correlation estimation and multiple testing correction using GWAS summary statistics.
+BioRxiv: https://www.biorxiv.org/content/early/2017/07/25/148627

 If you use the metaCCA software, please cite: